Swagatam994/Amazon-clone/README.md

-HI there! this is my first project, here I have tried to make a clone of Amazon.com.
+<i>HI there! <br>This is my first project, here I have tried to make a clone of Amazon.com.
 I hope that you will like this.<i> THANK YOU